 Decisions

 As it has been depicted on the above table hand dug well with command area 1000m2 in all proposed crops except head cabbage and potato under suitable agro ecology is found to be financially feasible.
 Because fixed cost of hand dug well is much less than farm pond and water supply is more sustainable in the production system.
 As resource is very limited farmers is advised to allocate these scarce resources for the first best alternative.
 Based on this principle, avocado followed by tomato is the most prioritized in hand dug well package.

-b.
+Scenario 2

 Water source: - Hand dug well

 Water lifting: - Hand pump